Scheduled MonumentsEnglandAscott Earl motte and bailey castle

 What is Ascott Earl motte and bailey castle?

-Ascott Earl motte and bailey castle is a Norman fortification located in Oxfordshire, dating to the eleventh or twelfth century.
+Ascott Earl motte and bailey is a Norman fortification situated in Oxfordshire, England, dating to the medieval period following the Norman Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016562.

 Who is responsible for protecting Ascott Earl motte and bailey castle?